| Review | Suunto Spartan Sport Wrist HR

 It’s a great little watch.
 I like it.

-The SPARTAN SPORT WHR is, in my opinion, a bit more stylish and a bit more suited as a 247 watch.
+The SPARTAN TRAINER WHR is, in my opinion, a bit more stylish and a bit more suited as a 247 watch than the Polar or Garmin.

 With cycling then you’ll be fine if you are not a competitive cyclist and just have the one bike you most often use.
-If you have the right Bluetooth power meter then you may well consider the SPARTAN SPORT WHR but if you have LOTS of bikes and sensors then the WHR will become annoying as you switch between bikes and sensors.
+If you have a Bluetooth power meter then you may well consider the SPARTAN TRAINER WHR but if you have LOTS of bikes and sensors then the TRAINER will become annoying as you repeatedly switch between sensors on all your bikes.

-I’m relatively keen at triathlons and I wouldn’t race competitively with a SPARTAN.
-By the same token I wouldn’t race with a FENIX either.
-But I REALLY WOULD & DO use the SPARTAN for general triathlon training and that’s where you spend the most amount of hours with your electronic best friend.
-Admittedly I’d wear a chest strap and so, in reality, I’m using the Suunto SPARTAN SPORT (non-WHR).
+I’m relatively keen at triathlons and I wouldn’t race competitively with a TRAINER.
+By the same token I wouldn’t race with a FENIX 5 either.
+But I REALLY WOULD & DO use the SPARTAN TRAINER for general triathlon training and that’s where you spend the most amount of hours with your electronic best friend.
+Admittedly I’d wear a chest strap for super accuracy rather than rely on the oHR.

-As of May 2017 the SPARTAN SPORT WHR still has some niggles.
-But they are relatively minor and MIGHT be obscure enough not to affect you.
-Some more work needs completing on 3rd party sensors, especially ones that transmit multiple data types (eg STRYD).
-But it’s pretty much there as a finished product.
+As of August 2017 the SPARTAN TRAINER WHR still has some niggles and they will probably be obscure enough not to affect you.
+For example, more work needs completing on 3rd party sensors, especially ones that transmit multiple data types (eg STRYD).
+Structured workouts need adding for some people.
 Now Suunto’s job is to go on expanding the feature set over the next few years and spreading out the firmware goodness to other models in the series.

 I could give it a 5 out of 5 or a 2 out of 5.
 It would just depend on the criteria I used.
-But I use it and I like it.
-I’m wearing one now.
+But I use it as a running-with-power watch and I like it.
+Especially the pretty black and silver version!